everx-labs/ever-appkit-js/README.md

 ## A Few Words about the Code

-Below we use a code snippets to illustrate an AppKit usage.
+Below we use a code snippets to illustrate `AppKit` usage.
 In this code we omit an initialization part because it is the same.
 We suppose that we are using lib-node bridge (NodeJs) to write examples.

-Also we use the library to deal with local TON OS SE instance.
+Also we use the library to deal with local [TON OS SE](https://github.com/tonlabs/tonos-se) instance.

-So full code of each example can look like this:
+So the full code of each example can look like this:

 ```javascript
 const { TonClient } = require("@tonclient/core");